NodeMixaholic/moneyrocket/CONTRIBUTING.md

   1. Fork repository ([only for the first time](https://docs.github.com/en/get-started/quickstart/fork-a-repo))
   1. Create topic branch
   1. Commit patches

-For GUI-related issues or pull requests, the https://github.com/moneyrocket-core/gui repository should be used.
-For all other issues and pull requests, the https://github.com/moneyrocket/moneyrocket node repository should be used.

 The master branch for all monotree repositories is identical.